 Elisha Giuliano has been doing CrossFit for four years and states “mentally I’m better than ever, and physically my body is doing things that I never dreamt were possible.
 Walking into my first CrossFit class my thoughts were, I’m either going to die or really embarrass myself.
 My mind tells me to push myself as if I were an athletic 20-year-old, as the whole class cheers me on.
 I continue to reach new Personal Records on a regular basis.
 It’s all because of the community that becomes a Fit Family.”

 The greatest aspect of CrossFit is that it can be tailored to anyone and everyone.
 Let me say it again; there is no one that can’t do CrossFit.
 I will also be the first to say that watching an older woman get her first pull-up or master a box jump is inspirational and pushes me to be a better athlete.
 You are already a role model to your friends and family, and you owe it to yourself to be the strongest woman emotionally and physically for yourself.
 I challenge you to contact your nearest Crossfit gym and try out a class or two.
 You have nothing to lose, and only strength and confidence to gain.
+If going for the first time seems too intimidating you can always hire a personal trainer to walk you through everything step by step and to show you the proper form.
+There are many female instructors that have setups at their homes where you can learn in privacy.

 At-home workouts are all the buzz now with coronavirus closing gyms and fitness studios across the country.
 And if you’re looking for a daily workout routine that combines aerobic and strength training, 80 Day Obsession seems to be a top contender.